Roshan1299/Memory_Game/README.md

 Functions to create the game board, flip cards, and check for matches.<br>
 Event listeners to handle user interactions.<br>

-## How to Play

-1. Open the index.html file in a web browser.
-2. The game board will be displayed with all cards face down.
-3. Click on any two cards to flip them and reveal the images.
-4. If the images match, the cards will stay face up.
-If not, they will be flipped back after a short delay.
-5. Continue flipping cards until all pairs are found.
-6. The score and game status will be displayed at the top of the page.

 ## Customization